bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/README.md

 Name at least three things that an operating system is responsible for handling?

+* booting up, BIOS. halt and catch fire is where I have gotten 80% of my information on BIOS.

+* storage - the file system on how to store data.

+* connecting to drivers like video cards, keyboards, printers.

 ## Challenge 2

 Write a program in C, `lsls.c`, that prints out a directory listing for the